monsoonmaelstrom/book2/book2.md

 “I’m fine.
 Are you?”

 “Can we talk about it later?”
-I really don’t feel like answering that question with a single modicum of honesty in the middle of a group of people.
+I don’t feel like answering that question with a single modicum of honesty in the middle of a group of people.

 “As long as you’ll actually talk to me about it later.”